gatzka/cjet/src/autobahnfiles/README.md

     - `"1.*","4.1.*"` for all sub cases of a category
 - same pattern applys to `"exclude-cases"`
 The settings will be used in every further run in _results_ without any changes in the start command.

-## Howto Create a Project Survey with Doxygen
-- execute `doxygen autobahnTest.qbs`in the _/cjet/src_ folder.
-This creates among other files the file _Doxyfile.in_
-- choose your settings in _Doxyfile.in_, particularly choose the target directory, enable latex, pdflatex or html
-- execute doxygen with your Doxyfile.in
-- execute `make` in the latex directory (make sure you have installed all required latex packages!)
-- the result is _refman.pdf_
-- for html the result is _index.html_ in the _html_ directory (you do not need make)